za-gene/rpi/crunky/README.md

 * [arch](arch.md) - architecture-specific information
 * [interrupts](interrupts.md)
 * [malloc](malloc.md) - also discusses the heap
+* [qemu](qemu.md) - notes on minimising the number of chickens that need to be sacrificed to get qemu working
 * [usb](usb) - it's not easy, that's for sure.

 ## Links to libraries